A3036 Implantable Light-Emitting Diode Manual

 Description

-[09-JUN-25] The Implantable Light-Emitting Diode (A3036IL) is a light-emitting diode (LED) designed for implantation in animals so as to provide optical stimulation for optogenetic experiments.
-They are accessories to our Implantable Stimulator-Transponders (ISTs), such as the A3041.
-The A3036IL uses a variety of LEDs: the blue and green EZ500, blue and green EZ290, and the deep red LXZ1-PA01.
-All A3036ILs are equipped with a thin-walled steel tube to allow the LED to be mounted during implantation.
-The tube is thinned near the base so it may be cut after the LED has been secured.
+[18-MAR-26] Our A3036IL Implantable Light-Emitting Diodes (ILEDs) are light-emitting diodes (LEDs) designed for implantation in animals.
+They provide the stimulation for optogenetic experiments.
+They are accessories to our A3041 Implantable Stimulator-Transponders (ISTs).
+The A3036IL uses a variety of LEDs: the blue and green EZ500, blue and green EZ290, and deep red LXZ1-PA01.
+All A3036ILs are equipped with a thin-walled steel tube on the far side from the LED to allow the ILED to be mounted during implantation.
+The tube is partially cut away near the base so it may be cut more easily after the ILED has been secured with dental cement.
+Our ILEDs come in three classes: Clear-Epoxy (CE-ILED), Tapered-Fiber (TF-ILED), and Blunt-Fiber (BF-ILED).
+Each class is named after the element that delivers light to the target tissue.

 Figure: Implantable LED (ILED) Back Side.
 Near socket: L+ lead.
 Far socket: L− lead.